Research objectives

 We will work to better understand the mechanisms and factors behind why certain features might be accepted, modified or rejected within communities.

-Our longitudinal perspective will allow us to evaluate which factors have potentially accelerated or decelerated change during an unprecedented period of levelling.
+Our deep longitudinal perspective will allow us to evaluate which factors have potentially accelerated or decelerated change since 1968.

 By comparing trend results with longitudinal evidence, we will evaluate the reliability of the apparent time method, which infers change by comparing older and younger speakers at one time point.